tati267/sedona/README.md

 # sedona

-Training website of the tourist city - Sedona
+Website of the tourist city - Sedona

-First website HTML5 & CSS
+First website HTML5 & CSS.
+I was given web desing of pages in Figma and transfered them into a HTML5 & CSS, using PerfectPixel technology